shabelnikilya/devops-for-programmers-project-74/README.md

 - DATABASE_PASSWORD - username passwod
 - DATABASE_PORT - port for the db container

-To start the production mode just run docker compose up or make app-prod in the root directory.
+To start the dev mode just run docker compose up or make app-dev in the root directory.
 This will start up the Postresql DB, Caddy reverse proxy and the application itself.

 To start tests for this application, you can run: make app-test.